AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     startMeasurement(): void;
 }

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "isAccessTokenEntity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function isAccessTokenEntity(entity: object): boolean;

+// Warning: (ae-missing-release-tag) "isAppMetadataEntity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 function isAppMetadataEntity(key: string, entity: object): boolean;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "isAuthorityMetadataEntity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function isAuthorityMetadataEntity(key: string, entity: object): boolean;

 // Warning: (ae-incompatible-release-tags) The symbol "isAuthorityMetadataExpired" is marked as @public, but its signature references "AuthorityMetadataEntity" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "isAuthorityMetadataExpired" is marked as @public, but its signature references "AuthorityMetadataEntity" which is marked as @internal
+// Warning: (ae-missing-release-tag) "isAuthorityMetadataExpired" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 function isAuthorityMetadataExpired(metadata: AuthorityMetadataEntity): boolean;

+// Warning: (ae-missing-release-tag) "isCredentialEntity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 function isCredentialEntity(entity: object): boolean;

+// Warning: (ae-missing-release-tag) "ISerializableTokenCache" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface ISerializableTokenCache {
     // (undocumented)